TRPeskett/yeast_segtrack_pipeline/README.md

 # Known limitations and next steps:
-Tracking is now good enough that the errors left visible in the check movie are segmentation errors, and the segmentation model wants retraining on crowded cells and on the odd shapes old mothers take late in a long movie.
+Tracking is now good enough that the errors left visible in the check movie are segmentation errors, and the segmentation model needs retraining on crowded cells and on the odd shapes old mothers take late in a long movie.
 See `retrain/README.md` for the retraining loop.

 # Tests:
 `tests/` holds regression tests for the parts of the pipeline that are now inferred rather than stated by the user - the fluorescence frames and the frame arithmetic around them, and finding the traps and building a template of one.
-Those are exactly the places where a wrong answer is quiet.
 Run them from the repository root:

 `pytest tests`